 David B. Loeper, CIMA®, CIMC® is the now-retired Founder, Chairman and CEO of Financeware, Inc. Mr. Loeper is a prolific writer (and thinker) and, through his company’s white papers, has successfully changed the way many in the industry view financial planning and investment management.
 He is the author of Stop the 401k Rip-off (John Wiley and Sons, 2007), The Four Pillars of Retirement Plans (John Wiley and Sons, 2009), Stop the Investing Rip-off (John Wiley and Sons, 2011), and Stop the Retirement Rip-off (John Wiley and Sons, 2012).
 He was also kind enough to endorse my book: Least Risk Investing.

-Burton G. Malkiel is the author of the best-selling A Random Walk Down Wall Street (W. W. Norton & Co., now in its 10th edition).
+Burton G. Malkiel is the author of the best-selling A Random Walk Down Wall Street (W. W. Norton & Co.).
 In addition, he has authored or co-edited numerous other books including The Index Fund Solution (Fireside, 1999, with Richard Evans) and The Elements of Investing (Hoboken, 2010, with Charles Ellis).
 Dr. Malkiel is a past appointee to the Council of Economic Advisors, past president of the American Finance Association, and was a Director of the Vanguard Group for 28 years.
 He holds BA and MBA degrees from Harvard University and a Ph.D. from Princeton.